frzb/coinboot/plugins/src/telegraf/README.md

 ## Custom configuration

+### Reduced subset of plugins

 Telegraf supports a wide range of plugins which create a quite huge binary.
-To minize the Telegraf binary we provide a minimal subset of plugins to be include.
+To minize the Telegraf binary we provide a redcued subset of plugins to be include.
 The custom configuration which plugins are included in our custom Telegraf binary resided inside the `conf` directory and is appliad against the local copy of the upstream source and overwrites the upstream plugin include configuration.

+### Shrinked binary size

+By striping off symbol tables and debugging information during compilation with `-ldflags="-s -w"` we can reduce the binary size by 25%.

 ## Build with `coinbootmaker_helper`